Advice > Product marketing

 In order to complete product marketing projects, Google PMMs usually need to work cross-functionally with a variety of people, including engineers, product managers, data scientists, etc.

 This is not an easy task, especially considering the fact that PMMs don't have direct authority over most of the people they work with.
-As a result, it's extremely important for PMMs to have strong communication skills, and to be able to lead by influencing others and by resolving conflicts when they arise.
+As a result, it's extremely important for PMMs to have strong communication skills, and to be able to lead by influencing others and resolving conflicts when they arise.

-In addition, your interviewers will want to learn more about your past product marketing experience, your career goals, and your culture-fit with Google.
+In addition, your interviewers will want to learn more about your past product marketing experience, your career goals, and your culture fit with Google.

 All of these skills and attributes are evaluated by Google using a variety of behavioral interview questions.
 Below we've listed several example questions, all of which are from Google PMM interview reports on Glassdoor (Note: we've adjusted the phrasing in some places to improve the grammar and clarity).